schumbar/CMPE297/assignment_06/README.md

 ## List of Deliverables

-TODO: Include the following artifacts:

-- Medium Article
-- Input File
-- Output file
-- short video presentation explaining code
-- Colabs
-- Youtube Video.

 All deliverables for this assignment are located under the `assignment_06` directory.

 1. `README.md`: README file containing the assignment descriptions and a comprehensive list of deliverables.
 2. `ShawnChumbar_Assignment06_PartA.ipynb`: Colab notebook for Part A - NanoGPT.
+3. `ckpt.pt`: Output file for Part A - NanoGPT.
+4. `input.txt`: Input file for Part A - NanoGPT.
+5. [Medium Article](https://www.medium.com): Medium article explaining the implementation of NanoGPT.
+6. [Video Presentation Link](https://www.youtube.com): Link to the video presentation explaining the code.
-3. `ShawnChumbar_Assignment06_PartB.ipynb`: Colab notebook for Part B - "Textbooks Are All You Need" Case Study.
+7. `ShawnChumbar_Assignment06_PartB.ipynb`: Colab notebook for Part B - "Textbooks Are All You Need" Case Study.
-4.
-5. Output file
-6. Medium Article

 ## List of References